Discover the nature park

 On the Tyrolean side, this designation still fits today, because the river shapes the appearance of the valley.

-Due to the near-natural watercourse of the Lech, characteristic landscape types and biotic communities of a wild river are formed: Reversal stretches, gravel and rubble banks as well as wide floodplain forest areas of Weichholzau, Grauerlenau and dry Kiefernau line the wild river.
+Due to the near-natural watercourse of the Lech, characteristic landscape types and biotic communities of a wild river develop: The wild river is lined by stretches of river bed, gravel and rubble banks as well as wide floodplain forests of softwood meadow, grey alder meadow and dry pine meadow.

-- river engineering, regulation and power plant construction have forced almost all Central European rivers into an artificial bed and destroyed wild river landscapes.
-Therefore, the typical habitats of the wild river landscape Lech are among the most threatened landscape types in Central Europe.
-They are of international importance and therefore the special objects of protection in the Tyrolean Lech Nature Park.
+- River engineering, regulation and power plant construction have forced almost all Central European rivers into an artificial bed and destroyed wild river landscapes.
+Therefore, the typical habitats of the Lech wild river landscape are among the most threatened landscape types in Central Europe.
+They are of international importance and therefore the special conservation assets in the Tyrolean Lech Nature Park.
 River-dwelling animals and plants specially adapted to this habitat have become very rare.
-These partly highly endangered animal and plant communities make this landscape so particularly valuable.
+These animal and plant communities, some of which are highly endangered, make this landscape so particularly valuable.

 • The plant world

-The Tyrolean Lech Nature Park is an extremely species-rich area.
+The Tiroler Lech Nature Park is an extremely species-rich area.
 It is a reserve for many endangered plants!

 After the ice ages, many plant species spread out on the gravel areas along the Lech towards the Alps or the Jura.
-Like no other river landscape in the Northern Alps, the Lech Valley has a central importance as a migration and dispersal line (floral bridge) for the flora between the Alps and the Jura.
-The Lech serves as a dispersal axis.
+Like no other river landscape in the Northern Alps, the Lech Valley is of central importance as a migration and dispersal line (floral bridge) for the flora between the Alps and the Jura.
+The Lech serves as a distribution axis.
 The seeds of the plants are not only spread by water, but also by wind.
 This allows them to spread both downstream and upstream.
-In this way, many plants can establish themselves.
-But also the close interlocking with the riparian forests contributes decisively to the species richness, as many plants find here a suitable habitat as home.
+In this way, many plants can settle.
+But the close interlocking with the riparian forests also contributes decisively to the species richness, as many plants find a suitable habitat as a home here.

-It is therefore not surprising that the floodplains are referred to as the "jungles of Central Europe".
+It is therefore not surprising that the floodplains are called the "jungles of Central Europe".
 No other landscape type in Central Europe is as diverse and species-rich!
-One third (1,116 species) of all plants native to Tyrol grow in the Tyrolean Lech Nature Park.
-Of these, one third (392 species) are very valuable and classified as endangered and are at home at the Tiroler Lech!
+One third (1,116 species) of all plants native to Tyrol grow in the Tiroler Lech Nature Park.
+Of these, one third (392 species) are very valuable and classified as endangered and are at home on the Tyrolean Lech!

 • The animal world